aerogear-attic/aerogear-simplepush-server/server-vertx/README.md

 This project is a Java implementation of the server side that follows the [SimplePush Protocol](https://wiki.mozilla.org/WebAPI/SimplePush/Protocol) and uses [vert.x](http://vertx.io/).

-__Disclaimer__ This is currently only a skeleton impl with a simple http handler.
+__Disclaimer__ This version uses an in-memory data store as will loose all registrations upon shutdown restart.
+A persistent data store will be added with [AGPUSH-81](https://issues.jboss.org/browse/AGPUSH-81).

 ## Prerequisites
 This project requires [vert.x 2.0.0-beta4-SNAPSHOT](https://github.com/vert-x/vert.x) to be installed locally.